ttarabbia/360-Neurohealth-LogSeq/pages/Vestibular Schwannoma.md

 - # Summary
   heading:: true
 	- A nonmalignant tumor on the VIIIth cranial nerve.
 Symptoms usually start with unilateral tinnitus and/or hearing loss then progress to dizziness/unsteadiness.
-Treatment options include monitoring, radiation or surgical removal.
-Withradiation or surgery, referral for vestibular rehabilitation to address the residual effects of dizziness, unsteadiness and, in some cases, facial paralysis isbeneficial.
 - # History/Symptoms
   heading:: true
 - # Clinical Tests